 Designed short peptides as antimicrobial/anticancer agents and gene delivery vectors.

-Reactive inkjet printing of self-propelling silk swimmers for mixing and sensing, and micro-arrays for healthcare applications.
+Inkjet printing of self-assembling peptides for cell patterning and micro-arrays for healthcare applications.

 3D bioprinting for tissue engineering.